irvinhalen/tips-n-tricks/tips-and-tricks_Laravel.md

 ### Database Connection

-1. locate the .env file and open it
+1. Locate the .env file and open it
-2. find these variables and change them accordingly
+2. Find these variables and change them accordingly
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1